openbabel/documentation/FileFormats/GAMESS_Output.rst

 .. _GAMESS_Output:

-GAMESS Output (gamout, gam, gamess)
+GAMESS Output (gam, gamess, gamout)
 ===================================
 .. note:: This is a read-only format.